 It wouldn’t do to leave out all the things that smell nice and look pretty when it comes to using fresh lavender from the garden.
 The freshly picked blooms from your herb garden will far outperform anything you buy at the store.

-If you need a quick gift on the fly for a hostess or for a friend, you can make a lavender wreath, put together a scented sachet, a bit of potpourri, sew a custom eye mask, or just cut off a transplant and put it into a pretty pot or mason jar to give them their own plant to grow.
+If you need a quick gift on the fly for a hostess or for a friend, you can make a lavender wreath, make some bath products, put together a scented sachet, a bit of potpourri, sew a custom eye mask, or just cut off a transplant and put it into a pretty pot or mason jar to give them their own plant to grow.

 Around the house you can freshen the carpets with dried plants, make a room spray with the essential oils, and decorate with fresh blooms in vases alongside a few other wild flowers or all on their own.